hwl6730/HCL-Homework/README.md

 "Seamless multi-master sync, that."
 Apache CouchDB.
 N.p., n.d.
 Web.
 16 Mar.
 2017.
 "CouchDB."
 Wikipedia.
 Wikimedia Foundation, 14 Mar.
 2017.
 Web.
 16 Mar.
 2017.

+Git Hooks:

+Git Hooks are scripts that are run by Git before or after different actions are taken, examples being: commit, push, receive.
+It's as easy as overwriting the scripts in '.git/hooks' and making it executable.
+Git Hooks allows for increased productivity and are a built in feature so there is no need for additional downloads.

+References:

+Hudson, Matthew.
+"Learn how to improve your Git skills."
+GitHooks.
+N.p., n.d.
+Web.
+16 Mar.
+2017.